Kong/docs.konghq.com/app/docs/0.5.x/getting-started/enabling-plugins.md

   </ol>
 </div>

-In this section, you'll learn how to enable plugins.
+In this section, you'll learn how to configure plugins.
 One of the core principals of Kong is its extensibility through [plugins][plugins].
 Plugins allow you to easily add new features to your API or make your API easier to manage.

-First, we'll have you configure and enable the [key-auth][key-auth] plugin to add authentication to your API.
+As an example, we'll have you configure the [key-auth][key-auth] plugin to add authentication to your API.

-1. ### Add plugin to your Kong config

-    Add `key-auth` under the `plugins_available` property in your Kong instance [configuration file][configuration] should it not already exist:

-    ```yaml
-    plugins_available:
-      - key-auth
-    ```

-2. ### Restart Kong

-    Issue the following command to restart Kong.
-This allows Kong to load the plugin.

-    ```bash
-    $ kong restart
-    ```

-    **Note:** If you have a cluster of Kong instances that share the configuration, you should restart each node in the cluster.

-3. ### Configure the plugin for your API
+1. ### Configure the plugin for your API

-    Now that Kong has loaded the plugin, we should configure it to be enabled on your API.

     Issue the following cURL request on the previously created API named `mockbin`: